The Philadelphia Center

 While the students spend four days a week on the job, the program is an academic internship.
 They believe that education results from experience examined.
 Their courses allow students to reflect on what they are learning as they work and live in Philadelphia.
 The format is open dialogue and debate.
 In every course, students share individual experiences and perspectives that broaden the horizons of the class as a whole.

 Elective courses meet one evening a week.
 They are taught by practicing area professionals who are members of the Philadelphia Center adjunct faculty.
-Elective courses include: Social Justice; Marketing Management; Exploring Relationships in Fiction & Film: Perspectives on Gender & Sexuality; Architecture of Cities; Entrepreneurship; Performance: Studies in Art, Identity, and Change; Issues in Psychology, and Urban Economics.
+Elective courses include: Social Justice; Principles of Marketing Management; Exploring Relationships in Fiction & Film; Theory and Issues in Urban Economics; Abnormal Psychology, and Principles of Finance.

 Travel, room, board, and personal expenses are NOT included in these fees.
 Fees subject to change.